Xastir APRS Program

 Xastir provides mapping, tracking, messaging, weather, weather alerts, and Search & Rescue features over radio or internet and runs on a variety of platforms.
 Xastir is an open source software project maintained by Developers and Contributors from all over the globe, provided free under the GNU General Public License.
 From its early beginnings, Xastir has evolved into a very robust client with a rich feature set that rivals other APRS clients.

 This wiki is intended to be a living, user-supported documentation of the Xastir APRS client.
-In particular the Installation Notes, HowTos, and FAQ are probably the most useful.
-Subscribe to the mailing list (near the bottom of this page) for more detailed user support.
+The Installation Notes, HowTos, and FAQ are probably the most useful.
+Subscribe to one or both of the XASTIR MAILING LISTS for more detailed user support.

 - XASTIR Manual